beta/blog/source/_posts/2019-05-10-setup-go-dev-env-with-vscode-and-wsl.md

 #### Enter Remote Dev Environment

 After the remote extension is installed, you will see a colored button in the left-bottom corner of VS Code, named "Open a remote window".
-Click it and select "**Remote-WSL: New Window**" to open a window with remote environment enabled.
+Click it and select **"Remote-WSL: New Window"** to open a window with remote environment enabled.
 Some setup work will be done now and you should see the progress in the right-bottom corner.

 #### Setup the Go Extension